furiosa-ai/sdk-cookbook/README.md

 <!--| SmolAgents | | -->
 <!--| BeeAI | | -->

+## Target audience
+This cookbook is for
+AI engineers: Engineers wanting a quickstart to using FuriosaAI SDKs to build an AI solution.

 ## How-to-Start
 We recommend installing dependencies individually for each recipe in the cookbook.
 Every recipe has its own `README.md` and `requirements.txt`.
 To get started with a recipe for building basic applications: